simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-nodejs-part1/index.md

 # Introduction

-In this first post I will show you how to easily create a Bot in Node.js using the Bot Framework 4 Yeoman generator.
-As usual we will work with TypeScript, and I will walk you briefly trough some of the project structure.
+In this first post, I will show you how to easily create a Bot in Node.js using the Bot Framework 4 Yeoman generator.
+As usual, we will work with TypeScript, and I will briefly walk you through some of the project structure.
 We will run and debug the Bot locally by using the Bot Emulator, and we will also deploy the bot to Azure using my Azure CLI and ARM templates.

 # Sourcecode